-Born and raised in Hanoi, Vietnam, I received my B.A in Economics and Chinese Studies (with honors) from Wabash College in 2013 and MA in History in 2015.
+Born and raised in Hanoi, Vietnam, I received my B.A in Economics (with honors) from Wabash College, studied Chinese at Middlebury College, and earned an MA in History in 2015.
 My thesis entitled “The Orientals Strike Back: Struggle for Spatial Justice in 1906 San Francisco’s Chinatown,” was awarded the best MA thesis by SUNY Buffalo’s history department.

 I have won multiple paper awards, both internal and external grants/fellowships, and participated in national/international conferences.
 For more information, check out my CV here or academia.edu page.

 For the last two years, I have been on the organizational committee of the Migration Without Boundaries Interdisciplinary Graduate Conference on Migration at MSU–an academic initiative promoting new research in historical and contemporary migrations.
 The conference can be found on twitter @MSU_Migration

 When I am not reading or writing history, I enjoy long-distance trekking, running, biking, and learning languages.

 Departmental Activities: Vice President, Graduate History Association, 2016-2017; PR and Keynote Speaker Committee, Migration Without Boundaries Conference, 2015-2017.

 ISS325 Wars and Revolutions (Fall 2017) with Dr. Sean Forner

 HST150 World History Since 1500 (Summer 2017) with Dr. Charles Keith

 IAH204: Asia and the World (Fall 2015, Spring 2016, Spring 2018) with Dr. Sidney Lu

 ISS330: Modern East Asia (Summer 2016) with Dr. Ethan Segal